My businessman grandfather Max

 With cell phone, computer, and fax!

 —Julie Polak, Bucyrus, Ohio

 The Saturday Evening Post staff is pleased to announce Julie Polak of Bucyrus, Ohio, our May/Jun 2012 Limerick Laughs Contest Winner!
-For her poem describing this illustration by James Williamson, Julie wins $100—and our gratitude for a job well done.
+For her poem describing this illustration by James Williamson, Julie wins a cash prize—and our gratitude for a job well done.
 If you’d like to enter the Limerick Laughs Contest for our Sep/Oct 2012 issue, you can submit your limerick via the entry form here.
 And now, without further ado, we present some of our favorite submissions from the runners-up:

 There was a busboy named Kip